 An overview of the scope and nature of market exchange and the buyer's pivotal role.
-Prerequisites: ECON 201, Sophomore, Junior, or Senior Standing, a minimum total of 50 credit hours, and declared and pre-COBPA majors only.
-Prerequisites or Corequisites: ACCT 201 and ECON 210.
-F,S.
+Prerequisite: ECON 201, Sophomore, Junior, or Senior Standing, a minimum total of 45 credit hours, and declared COPBA majors only.
+Corequisite: ACCT 201 and ECON 210.
+F,S,SS.

 MRKT 310.
 Consumer Behavior.
 3 Credits.

 Theoretical and applied analysis of consumption-related activities of individuals.
 Investigations of the reasons behind and the forces influencing the selection, purchase, use, and disposal of goods and services.
 Prerequisite: MRKT 305, Sophomore standing or higher, and declared COBPA majors only.
 F,S.

 MRKT 311.
 Professional Selling.
 3 Credits.

 The professional selling process including prospecting, qualifying, need-discovery and development, relationship-building, presentations, handling objections, closing, and post-sale service.
 Prerequisite: MRKT 305, Sophomore standing or higher, and declared COBPA majors only.
 F,S.

 Application of marketing and financial principles to the planning and execution of retail management.
 Includes analyses of relevant institutions and interest groups.
 Prerequisite: MRKT 305; Sophomore, Junior or Senior Standing.
 S.

 Survey of international business environment, with focus on elements of international marketing practices and their management.
 Prerequisite: MRKT 305; Sophomore, Junior or Senior Standing.
 F.